cpeaustriajc/cpeaustriajc/README.md

 ## 🚀 About Me

-🔭  I’m currently working as an intern at Converge ICT Solutions, Inc. (San Pablo City)
+🔭  I’m currently working as a freelancer, contact me if you want to work together!

 🌱  I’m currently learning C#